-  I’m a performance artist with a background in social sciences and urban governance.
+I’m an artist with a background in social sciences and urban governance.
 I create passages between these fields to question inherited narratives and imagine other ways of being in the world.
 This can manifest as workshops, performances, or consultancy work.

 My research is site-oriented, and my practice deals with space, autonomy, and modes of inhabiting, subtly bringing awareness to what is seemingly unrelated.
 I’m exploring performances as ephemeral viewpoints, enabling several ways of relating to our bodies and surroundings within specific contexts.
 More specifically, I’m engaging with the following questions: